 Who doesn’t love a good clay mask?
 I certainly do and I am not alone, using clay for skincare has existed since ancient times as clay has a multitude of benefits when used on the skin.

 As with any product with benefits, some clays have been marketed as the cure-all for pretty much all skincare problems.
-Have acne? use this, dark spots ? here you go the list goes on an on.
-Despite the fact, some clays are effective no single type clay is that much of a magic bullet nor do they give the best results for every skin type.
+Have acne? use this, dark spots? here you go the list goes on and on.
+Despite the fact, that some clays are effective no single type of clay is that much of a magic bullet nor do they give the best results for every skin type.
 Fortunately, nature has blessed us with many types of clay which means there is something for everyone.

 If you aren’t sure which one is the one to address your skin concerns this is the ultimate guide to clay.

-One of the reasons clay has been used in skincare for millennia is due to its ability to absorb oil and impurities on the skin which reduces breakouts.
-Clays are naturally rich in minerals which when combined with their absorptive qualities make it a great remedy for a variety of skin concerns.
+One of the reasons clay has been used in skin care for millennia is due to its ability to absorb oil and impurities on the skin which reduces breakouts.
+Clays are naturally rich in minerals which when combined with their absorptive qualities make them a great remedy for a variety of skin concerns.

 The benefits of clay